-As you are aware, the circumstances after August 5, 2019 in J&K, and now the ongoing Covid19 crisis, have resulted in immense disruption to business and economy in this erstwhile state.
-Generally, this has been a very difficult period for print media in Jammu & Kashmir.
-A weak business climate in J&K resulted in big dip in private advertising and subscription revenue of Ziraat Times.
+As you are aware, the ongoing Covid-19 pandemic and the circumstances in the post-August 5, 2019 era have cumulatively resulted in immense disruption to the business and the overall economy of Jammu & Kashmir.
+Generally, this has been a very difficult period for the media across the globe, including in India and Jammu & Kashmir.
+A weak business climate in J&K resulted in a significant dip in private advertising and subscription revenue of Ziraat Times.

-Ziraat Times Management
+Founder – Ziraat Times